 The start of production on the East Orovinyare field in Gabon is an innovative project, truly representative of Perenco’s ability to meet new challenges with an original approach and a unique know-how that relies on the ingenuity and creativity of our teams.
-This is in line with the stated determination of the company to identify and implement alternative solutions.

 A strategic project